osintbuddy/osintbuddy/frontend/src/routes/docs/guides/writing-plugins.md

 ---
 title: Writing plugins
-pageTitle: OSINTBuddy - Creating your first plugin
+pageTitle: Creating your first OSINTBuddy plugin
 description:
 ---

-## Creating your first plugin

 In this guide, we will dive into creating a custom plugin for OSINTBuddy that extends its capabilities.
 This will enable you to incorporate additional sources and transformations into the OSINTBuddy toolbox.
 We will use the provided code example as a reference to build our plugin.